My thoughts on SARS-CoV-2 (COVID-19)

 Q: You must be an anti-vaxxer, right?

 Nope.
-I get a flu shot every year, and I have had a Tdap shot within the last month (Sep 2021).
+I get a flu shot every year, and I have had a Tdap shot recently (Sep 2021).
 In the past, I've also had vaccinations against yellow fever, hepatitis A/B, MMR, and some others that I can't recall.

 If a "live, attenuated" or an "inactivated" vaccine, such as Sinovac (CoronaVac), were available in the USA for emergency use, I would likely take it to reduce the severity and/or duration of infection.
 These types of vaccines involve no genetic jiggery-pokery and the associated, unknown long-term risks.